longshotlabs/composable-forms/docs/spec/form.md

 ### submit() [REQUIRED]

-This function must call the `validator` function and then call the `onSubmit` function.
+This function must call the `validator` function and then potentially call the `onSubmit` function.

 The object to pass to both functions is the most recent object representing all the form values, which you should be tracking in state.
 A form object may not be passed to `onSubmit` unless it has first been passed to both `onChanging` and `onChange`.

+1. If `validator` prop isn't a function, exit.
-Expect `validator` to return an array of error objects a Promise that resolves with an array of error objects, and expect `onSubmit` to return either `undefined` or a Promise that resolves if submission was successful.
-Upon success, the Form component must call `resetValue` instance function.
-If `onSubmit` throws or the returned Promise rejects, do not reset values.
+1. Call `validator` and expect it to return an array of error objects a Promise that resolves with an array of error objects.
+1. If `validator` rejects or throws, optionally log the error, and then exit.
+1. Store the errors array for passing down to child components.
+1. If the errors array is empty or (the errors array is non-empty and `shouldSubmitWhenInvalid` is `true`), call `onSubmit`.
+1. If `onSubmit` returns or resolves with `undefined`, `null`, or an object with property `ok` set to `true`, consider the submission successfully completed.
+Call the `resetValue` method, and then exit.
+1. If `onSubmit` returns or resolves with an object with property `ok` NOT set to `true`, consider the submission failed.
+If the result object also contains an `errors` property set to an errors array, store the errors array for passing down to child components.
+Exit without calling the `resetValue` method.
+1. If `onSubmit` rejects or throws, optionally log the error, and then exit.
+Do not call `resetValue` method.

 See the ReactoForm Form component's submit function for an example.